-SkinnyRx Review (2026): Tirzepatide & Semaglutide Pills, Affirm Financing, and Whether It's Right for You
+SkinnyRx Review (2026): Is It Legit?
+Tirzepatide & Semaglutide Pills, Cost, and Affirm Financing

 If you've spent more than ten minutes researching GLP-1 medications, you've noticed the same thing we have: every provider sells more or less the same injectable Semaglutide or Tirzepatide, just with a different homepage.
 SkinnyRx is one of the few that actually has something different — they offer Tirzepatide and Semaglutide in pill form, plus Affirm financing baked into checkout.
 Here's how that changes the math.